First-Trimester Screening for Birth DefectsSkip to the navigation

 - Nuchal translucency test .
 This test uses ultrasound to measure the thickness of the area at the back of the baby's neck.
 An increase in the thickness can be an early sign of Down syndrome.
 The test is not available everywhere, because a doctor must have special training to do it.

 - First-trimester blood tests.
 These tests measure the amounts of two substances in your blood: beta human chorionic gonadotropin (beta-hCG) and pregnancy-associated plasma protein A (PAPP-A).
 Beta-hCG is a hormone made by the placenta .
-High levels may be related to certain birth defects.
+High or low levels may be related to certain birth defects.
 PAPP-A is a protein in the blood.
 Low levels may be related to certain birth defects.

 First-trimester screening also may be done as part of an integrated screening test .
 This combines the results of the first-trimester tests with those of second-trimester screening (a blood test called the triple or quad screening).
 You would get the results after the second-trimester test is done.